“What, then, shall we say in response to these things? If God is for us, who can be against us?” Romans 8:31

 Dr Tom Constable summarizes it this way: “What He has done for us through His Son in the past and what He is doing for us through the Spirit in the present should give us confidence.
 He will certainly complete His work of salvation by glorifying us in the future (Philippians 1:6).
 Nobody and nothing can stand in His way.”

-The meaning of Romans 8:31 points us to what we can be confident in.
-God is for us, and he is with us.
+In Romans 8:31 Paul confidently proclaims, God is for us and he is with us.

-Paul now draws the logical conclusion.
+Next, Paul draws a logical conclusion.
 If God is who he says he is, and if he is for us, then no one can be against us.
 God is bigger than whatever you and I are facing.

-Paul’s words here are found in human strength, but rooted in his weakness.
+Paul’s words here are not found in human strength but rather rooted in his weakness.
 Paul makes clear throughout Romans that it’s in our weakness that God’s strength is revealed.
 This isn’t a self-help message that if we dig deep we can persevere.
 Rather this is a challenge to keep our eyes on the Lord.

-Applying The Romans 8:31 Meaning To Your Life
+How Romans 8:31 Applies To Your Life Today

-Now that we’ve looked at the Romans 8:31 explanation, I want to close by looking at how we can actually apply this to our life.
+Now that we’ve looked at the Romans 8:31 explanation, I want to close by looking at how we can apply this to our lives.

 1. Don’t Fixate On What’s Temporary